ma3u/dust-mcp-server-postman-railway/README.md

 **Note:** The generated tools will need to be configured to use these specific environment variables (`DUST_API_KEY`, `DUST_WORKSPACE_ID`, `DUST_AGENT_ID`).
 If the tools were generated for a different API or expect different environment variable names, you will need to manually update the JavaScript files in the `tools/` directory to use these variables correctly for authentication and API calls.

-## 🌐 Testing the MCP Server with Postman
+## Testing with Postman

 Postman provides a user-friendly interface to test your MCP server.
 Follow these steps to get started:

-### Prerequisites
+### Prerequisites for Postman

 - Install the latest [Postman Desktop Application](https://www.postman.com/downloads/)
 - Node.js v18+ installed
 - Your MCP server project dependencies installed (`npm install`)

-### Step 1: Create a New MCP Request
+## Creating a New MCP Request

 1. Open Postman
-2. Click "New" > "MCP Request"
+1. Click "New" > "MCP Request"
-3. In the new tab, you'll see the MCP request configuration
+1. In the new tab, you'll see the MCP request configuration

-### Step 2: Configure the MCP Server
+## Configuring the MCP Server

 1. Set the request type to `STDIO`
 2. In the command field, enter the full path to Node.js followed by the full path to `mcpServer.js`: